This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Sigmund Freud and Research into Cerebral Palsy Causes

 Although great insights were being published regarding cerebral palsy, there wasn’t a lot of information on the development of the disorder before birth.
-However, Dr. Sigmund Freud, a renowned psychiatrist, along with a neurologist, made the connection.
+However, Dr. Sigmund Freud, a renowned psychiatrist and neurologist, made the connection.
 Previously, experts thought that cerebral palsy only occurred during a difficult childbirth.

-Dr. Sigmund Freud was the first to state that cerebral palsy might be caused by abnormal development before birth.[4]
+Dr. Sigmund Freud was the first to divide cerebral palsy causes into those that occurred before, during, and after birth.[4]
 Before that, orthopedic surgeon Dr. William Little had postulated that cerebral palsy was acquired at birth due to difficult labor.

 Yet, Freud stated that difficult childbirth might be a symptom of something that happened during birth that would result in a harsh childbirth experience.
 Many people ignored Freud’s assumptions at the time.
 He continued his work, even disagreeing so much with Little that an argument ensued.